-- Approach and Landing Accident Reduction (ALAR)/Runway Excursion Risk Reduction (RERR) Toolkits. - Flight Safety Foundation (FSF) ALAR Tool Kit. - FSF's Reducing the Risk of Runway Excursions Report. - Safety Targeted Awareness Report (STAR) 007, Overruns on Landing, from the European Regions Airline Association (ERA) Air Safety Work Group. - 1.8 Definitions.
-The following definitions are used in this AC: - 1.8.1 Aircraft Braking Action Report (ABAR).
-A braking action report generated by an automated system designed to provide a standardized indication of the aircraft's braking performance. - 1.8.2 Approved Data.
-Aircraft performance data that is approved for use by the FAA. - 1.8.3 Autobrakes.
-An automated aircraft control system that normally allows the pilot to select a targeted deceleration rate for the landing rollout. - 1.8.4 Braking Action.
-The method for describing the maximum capability of a vehicle's braking system on a wet or contaminated surface that references a standardized scale (the RCAM). - 1.8.5 Factored Landing Distance.
-The AFM landing distance adjusted by the applicable preflight (dispatch limitation) factors. - 1.8.6 Friction-Limited Braking.
+- Approach and Landing Accident Reduction (ALAR)/Runway Excursion Risk Reduction (RERR) Toolkits. - Flight Safety Foundation (FSF) ALAR Tool Kit. - FSF's Reducing the Risk of Runway Excursions Report. - Safety Targeted Awareness Report (STAR) 007, Overruns on Landing, from the European Regions Airline Association (ERA) Air Safety Work Group. - Flight Test Harmonization Working Group (FTHWG) Topic 32, Codification of Part 25 Takeoff and Landing Performance Assessment (TALPA) (Recommendation Report, July 20, 2022). - 1.8 Definitions.
+The following definitions are used in this AC: - 1.8.1 Advisory Data.
+Aircraft performance data that applies standard engineering factors to certified data to produce nonmandatory guidance for runway conditions other than wet or dry. - 1.8.2 Aircraft Braking Action Report (ABAR).
+A braking action report generated by an automated system designed to provide a standardized indication of the aircraft's braking performance. - 1.8.3 Approved Data.
+Aircraft performance data that is approved for use by the FAA. - 1.8.4 Autobrakes.
+An automated aircraft control system that normally allows the pilot to select a targeted deceleration rate for the landing rollout. - 1.8.5 Braking Action.
+The method for describing the maximum capability of a vehicle's braking system on a wet or contaminated surface that references a standardized scale (the RCAM). - 1.8.6 Certified Data.
+Aircraft performance data that is required to be provided by regulation and is derived from flight testing.
+This data is provided by the manufacturer as AFM landing distance." - 1.8.7 Factored Landing Distance.
+The AFM landing distance adjusted by the applicable Title 14 of the Code of Federal Regulations (14 CFR) preflight factors. - 1.8.8 Friction-Limited Braking.
 A condition of aircraft braking performance where the amount of deceleration force that can be applied by the aircraft brakes is limited by the friction level of the runway surface.
-For aircraft so equipped, any increase in command to the brake system will be limited by the anti-skid system. - 1.8.7 Global Reporting Format (GRF).
+For aircraft so equipped, any increase in command to the brake system will be limited by the anti-skid system.

+1.8.9 Global Reporting Format (GRF).
 The format used by ICAO to denote standard runway condition reporting and aircraft braking performance.
-This format is based on and largely similar to current FAA guidance. - 1.8.8 Operator.
-For the purpose of this AC, any air operator, foreign air operator, or private operator. - 1.8.9 Pilot Braking Action Report (PBAR).
-A braking action report based on observations from the pilot.
-In some countries, PBARs may be referred to as a Pilot Report (PIREP) or an Air Report (AIREP). - 1.8.10 Porous Friction Course (PFC).
-A thin layer of porous asphalt that allows water to drain vertically away from the surface of the runway.
+This format is based on and largely similar to current FAA guidance.